 See Women’s Version at Amazon | REI

-If you regularly climb in cool to cold conditions then this might just end up being your favorite jacket.
-I really liked how this jacket felt light enough to allow for good movement but it did a great job of keeping me warm once the sun disappeared.
+If you regularly climb in cool to cold conditions, then this might just end up being your favorite jacket.
+I really liked how this jacket felt light enough to allow for good movement, but it did a great job of keeping me warm once the sun disappeared.

-The wind resistance wasn’t the best though but the fit allows for comfortable layering.
-While not waterproof, the DWR coating made drops bead off nicely in some light rain and the fabric dried really quickly.
+The wind resistance wasn’t the best, though, but the fit allows for comfortable layering.
+While not waterproof, the DWR coating made drops bead off nicely in some light rain, and the fabric dried really quickly.

-While the fabric felt light it displayed good abrasion resistance.
-When it gets too warm to wear this jacket stuffs into its left-hand pocket and the built-in loop lets you clip it into a harness on your pack.
+While the fabric felt light, it displayed good abrasion resistance.
+When it gets too warm to wear this jacket stuffs into its left-hand pocket, and the built-in loop lets you clip it into a harness on your pack.

 - Fabric: 86% Nylon, 14% Spandex